Skellefteå, Sweden

 The City

-Skellefteå is a city situated along the coast of the Gulf of Bothnia in Northern Sweden, home of approximately 73.000 inhabitants on an area of 6800 square kilometres.
+Skellefteå is a city situated along the coast of the Gulf of Bothnia in Northern Sweden, home to approximately 73.000 inhabitants on an area of 6800 square kilometres.
 Located around 300 kilometres south of the Arctic Circle, Skellefteå has a vibrant mix of sparsely populated countryside and a dense city centre.
 With a history of entrepreneurship based on forestry and mining, the city has developed into an area where renewable power and the long industrial experience with a strong intellectual infrastructure support the growth of new industries.

 The Pilot